Mr. Saxobeat: Composition

-"Mr. Saxobeat" is written in the key of B minor, while its tempo is set at 126 beats per minute.
+"Mr. Saxobeat" is written in the key of B minor, while its tempo is set at 127 beats per minute.
 Stan's vocals span from F#3 to D5; Maura Johnston from Village Voice compared her delivery to that of Rihanna "in its weary hoarsines".
-The song is of the Eurodance and dance-pop genres.
+The song is of the Eurodance, dance-pop and popcorn genres.
+"Mr. Saxobeat" was part of a broader movement in which several Romanian popcorn songs would experience success internationally, promopting the genre to become mainstream.
 Alongside the "ridiculously catchy" saxophone loop which is played and composed by Cosmin Basasteanu, the track's instrumentation also includes "twinkly" synths, techno beats and horn.
 The saxophone prominently features a trill, "a very popular effect in sax house records", with it being digitally chopped to bits.
 Tris McCall from The Star-Ledger wrote, "The link between the saxophone and sexual expression is a long-standing one [...]
 Breath is tactile and sensuous, and the explosive sound of a sax in full blast carries with it some of the mad rush of desire."

 Regarding the saxophone, Stan said when interviewed, "I consider saxophone a very hot and sexy instrument which is also very used in my region."
 Josh Baines from Vice described the track as a "Balkanized club ballad", further comparing its sound to Yolanda Be Cool and DCUP's "We No Speak Americano" (2010).
 Billboard called "Mr. Saxobeat" a "one-off mainstream dance single" along with "We No Speak Americano".
 During the lyrics, Stan sings, "You make me this, bring me up, bring me down, plays it sweet/Make me move like a freak, Mr. Saxobeat", which Baines wrote was Stan's "vision of the perfect man".
 He also wrote, "The second verse informs us that he's a 'sexy boy' who can set Stan 'free,' but that he's just as 'shy' as he is 'dirty.'
 Mr. Saxobeat, so it would seem, contains multitudes."
-Echoing this thought, Stan stated that "Mr. Saxobeat" was only her vision of the perfect man when on German television ARD.
+Echoing this thought, Stan stated on German television ARD that "Mr. Saxobeat" was only her vision of the perfect man.